-- Students compete for the prestigious 'college cup' each year - Barnwell offers extensive leadership opportunities such as the Student Ambassador programme, Subject Ambassadors, KS3 Head boy and girl and the post 16 Student Leadership Team. - Our school magazine 'Campus Times'; published each term focuses on celebrating student achievement across all three key stages and is mainly written and edited by the students - A variety of trips and visits are arranged throughout the year in recognition of those students who have made outstanding progress and have exhibited a first class attitude to their learning both in and out of lessons. - Key stage 3 and key stage 4 awards evening for ambassadors and PRIDE winners
+- Students compete for the prestigious 'college cup' each year - Barnwell offers extensive leadership opportunities such as the Student Ambassador programme, Subject Ambassadors, KS3 Head boy and girl and the post 16 Student Leadership Team.

+- Our school newsletter; published weekly highlights student achievement across all three key stages. - A variety of trips and visits are arranged throughout the year in recognition of those students who have made outstanding progress and have exhibited a first class attitude to their learning both in and out of lessons. - Key stage 3 and key stage 4 awards evening for ambassadors and PRIDE winners - Key stage 3 and key stage 4 sports awards evenings and the annual sports dinner.